-The Hite Art Institute is pleased to announce a new MFA program in Studio Art and Design.
-The program is highly selective in order to allow students generous access to faculty and studios.
+The MFA program in Studio Art and Design at the Hite Institute of Art and Design is highly selective in order to allow students generous access to faculty and studios.
 MFA students will receive individual attention and be challenged aesthetically and conceptually.

 Scholarships and assistantships are also available to qualified students on a competitive basis (a separate funding application is required).

 Successful applicants will have a superior academic background and a strong commitment to art.
 MFA students are expected to have a thorough understanding of the principles of form, proficiency in various media and technical skills, as well as a fluency in language and discourse in the historic and contemporary contexts.

 The minimum requirement for admission is an undergraduate degree in studio art from an accredited college or university with a minimum of 48 credit hours of undergraduate work in studio courses and 12 credit hours in art history courses.
 A BFA in Studio Art is recommended.
 Applicants must have a minimum undergraduate grade point average of 3.0 on a 4.0 scale.
 Applicants must present a portfolio of work that shows technical and conceptual competency and demonstrates the promise necessary to succeed.

 Students who do not meet the minimum credit requirements in undergraduate-level courses (such as those who have completed a BA rather than a BFA degree) will be required to address any deficiencies by taking undergraduate courses before admission to the program.
 These courses will not count toward the requirements for the MFA degree.
 Students must maintain a 3.0 GPA in all coursework, including undergraduate courses taken to remove deficiencies.